IkrashHaroon/Basic-Calculator/README.md

-Basic Calculator by Ikrash Haroon using php😎
+Basic Calculator by Ikrash Haroon using php ✌
 Welcome to the Basic Calculator project!
 This simple yet powerful web-based calculator allows you to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 Designed with user-friendliness and efficiency in mind, this calculator is perfect for anyone needing quick and reliable calculations right from their web browser.

 Features